andrew/ultimate-awesome/README.md

 - [altctrls-info](https://github.com/enricllagostera/altctrls-info) - A list of resources for creating alternative controllers, playful installations and physical-digital hybrids.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-vision-language-pretraining](https://github.com/fawazsammani/awesome-vision-language-pretraining) - Awesome Vision-Language Pretraining Papers.
-- [instead-of](https://github.com/flick9000/instead-of) - A curated list of free and open-source alternatives to common proprietary software.
 - [awesome-generative-ai-apis](https://github.com/foss42/awesome-generative-ai-apis) - A curated list of useful Generative AI APIs for developers.
 - [awesome-project-ideas](https://github.com/GoldenIdeas/awesome-project-ideas) - A Collection of Really Good App Ideas For Web Developers.
 - [awesome-hummingbirds](https://github.com/jcmkk3/awesome-hummingbirds) - A list of keyboards inspired by the Hummingbird.